kentarisu/stockwise/RENDER_DEPLOYMENT.md

 - Ensure your Render domain is in `CSRF_TRUSTED_ORIGINS`
 - Check that `USE_X_FORWARDED_HOST` is enabled
 - Verify `SECURE_PROXY_SSL_HEADER` is configured

+### Build Failures

+- Check that `requirements.txt` is in the root directory
+- Verify Python version matches `runtime.txt` (3.11.0)
+- Ensure all dependencies are listed in `requirements.txt`

 ## Notes